 (which, unlike an invoice, is not a payment document) are commercial invoices for goods that are delivered.
 Both documents must be executed in Eurasia, each in duplicate.
 WR Group specialists also recommend translating both commercial invoices into English

 is a supplement to the invoice and contains a list of items of the cargo with indication of individual packages, types of packaging, as well as gross and net weights.
 Packing lists should be drawn up , or better – in English, in 5 copies

 confirms the export of goods for cargoes produced and exported from the country of departure

 is a guarantee document for customs transit and is drawn up on the basis of an invoice and packing list

 The Certificate of Origin

 indicates the country of origin of the goods.
 When importing goods and equipment to the EAEU countries (Russia, Belarus, Kazakhstan, Armenia, Kyrgyzstan), it is necessary to provide a certificate of origin, certified by the competent authority of the exporting country (most commonly, the chamber of commerce), in at least 1 copy

-For many kinds of goods and equipment imported into the territory of the Russian Federation, confirmation of compliance with the current technical regulations of the Customs Union TR CU / TR EAEU is also required.
+For many kinds of goods and equipment imported into the territory of the Eurasia, confirmation of compliance with the current technical regulations of the Customs Union TR CU / TR EAEU is also required.
 The accredited experts of the WR Group will draw up all the necessary certificates and declarations of conformity to the TR CU / TR EAEU.